 - Catcalling is par for the course.
 It’s annoying and can be upsetting, but try to ignore it.
 This is basically part of being a woman in Istanbul.
 Sad but true.

 - Be confident, keep your wits about you and pretty much try not to look like an easy target.
-Having maps on your phone, planning routes, getting acquainted with your local area with a walking tour from your hostel or something is a good idea.
+Having maps on your phone, planning routes, and getting acquainted with your local area are all good ideas.

 But all said and done, Istanbul is safe for solo female travelers.
-You might feel intimidated, uncomfortable, upset and people MAY try to scam you, but many female travelers visit Istanbul and have a great time.
+You might feel intimidated, uncomfortable, and upset that people may try to scam you, but many female travelers visit Istanbul and have a great time.
 So will you!

-In fact, Turkey as a whole is focusing on attracting family groups of tourists back, which makes Istanbul a more family-oriented place.
+In fact, Turkey as a whole is focusing on attracting family travelers, which makes Istanbul a more family-oriented place.